 It increases our faith when we move forward like this.
 We can imagine the life has for us with ease.
 Expecting to live life to the full when at the moment your norm is staying in bed is unlikely.

 This is how you move from lack, confinement to freedom and abundance.
 God gives you what you need.

 There is nothing the enemy wants more, than to keep us standing still.
 When we choose to stay in the status quo, then we remain in a position of restriction and lack.

 There is no healing here.
 Journeys involve movement.

-Imagine what your life would look like, if you changed those areas which you’ve settled in, where you’ve become dependent on others, expecting them to carry you.
+What your life would look like, if you changed those areas which you’ve settled in, where you’ve become dependent on others, expecting them to carry you?